Starfinder Roleplaying Game: Reception

+Supplementary content for the game continued to receive a warm reception, including Ports of Call, and Drift Hackers.In a review of Starfinder in Black Gate, Andrew Zimmerman Jones said "What Starfinder has going for it, I think, is that the setting allows for a lot of different types of gameplay at the same time.
+If you wanted to play a galactic rebellion space fantasy, the system allows for it.
+A gritty cyberpunk game of corporate espionage?
+That's there, too.
+A planetary romance adventure?
+A derelict ship full of space zombies?
+A ragtag crew of outlaw heroes, a la Firefly or Guardians of the Galaxy?
+A post-apocalyptic dystopia?
+Explore new worlds and new civilizations?
+Yup, those are all covered."

+Alex Meehan for Dicebreaker named Starfinder one of the best tabletop role-playing games to play in 2024.

+Supplementary material and related products

 Paizo and audio app developer Syrinscape partnered to create an official set of sound effects for Starfinder, and Paizo licensed design studio Ninja Division to create plastic miniatures.
 These were released alongside the general launch of the game in August 2017.

 Paizo along with Audible created a Starfinder Alexa skill adventure pilot episode "Scoundrels in the Spike" released in December 2019.
 The pilot was considered successful, leading Amazon to have Paizo and Audible create a full six-episode adventure based on the "Dead Suns" campaign, which was first released in August 2020.
 The adventure, including the pilot, includes voice acting from Nathan Fillion and Laura Bailey along with eleven others.
 According to Bailey, the voice acting for the newer episodes were done from home studios due to the COVID-19 pandemic though working together online when characters interacted with each other.
 Within the skill, the user is able to select one of five main characters, and then make certain decisions that can affect the outcome of the story, as well as initiate the game's skill checks and determine how combat progresses; the rules have been simplified from the tabletop version to adapt to voice commands.
 The skill's pilot episode and first episode of the new campaign were available for free with the remaining episodes available to purchase.
 In 2021, Paizo announced the Drift Crisis storyline as part of their Drift Crashers supplement, where the setting's hyperdimensional travel system breaks down.

+Paizo released an enhanced edition of Starfinder in late 2023, featuring streamlined star ship combat.
+Paizo has also announced a second edition of Starfinder for late in 2024, following many of the conventions seen in the second edition of Pathfinder.